 JBoss will use this window for any messages during run-time.
 For example EJB deployment done while the server is running will produce a message in this window.
-Also, server error messages appear in this window, so make sure to keep an eye on the message window.
+Also, server error messages appear in this window, so make sure to keep an eye on this window.

 At this point it is also important to know that the JBoss server listens on port 1099.
 We need to use this port when we build java programs that access the JBoss server.
+JBoss actually uses many other ports as well.
+For example, port 80 is used by the web container (the default when you download JBoss is 8080, but the version in JBossIS7.zip has been reconfigured to 80).